jamesmh/PersonalBlog/source/_posts/Why-Is-Net-Core-Special.md

 ---
-title: Why Is .NET Core So Special?
-(Why You Should Use .NET Core)
+title: What Is .NET Core?
+(What Makes It So Special?)
 tags:
   - .NET Core
 categories: